 Where the reports submitted or other information (including the failure to submit reports) indicate that all or any part of a scholarship grant is not being used in furtherance of the purposes of such grant, the Foundation is under a duty to investigate.
 While conducting its investigation, the Foundation shall withhold further payments to the extent possible until any delinquent reports required under the foregoing provisions of these procedures have been submitted.

 If the Foundation learns that all or any part of a grant is not being used in furtherance of the purposes of the grant, the Foundation shall take all reasonable and appropriate steps to recover the grant funds and/or ensure restoration of the diverted funds to the purposes of the grant.
-If such a diversion occurs and the grantee has not previously diverted grant funds to any use not in furtherance of the purposes of the grant, the Foundation shall withhold any further payments to the grantee until it has received the grantee's assurance that future diversions shall not occur and shall require the grantee to take extraordinary precautions to prevent future diversions from occurring.
+If such a diversion occurs and the grantee has not previously diverted grant funds to any use not in furtherance of the purposes of the grant, the Foundation shall withhold any further payments to the grantee until it has received the grantee's assurance future diversions shall not occur and shall require the grantee to take extraordinary precautions to prevent future diversions from occurring.

 Where a grantee has previously diverted funds received from the Foundation and the Foundation determines that any part of a grant has again been used for improper purposes, the Foundation shall take all reasonable and appropriate steps to recover the grant funds and/or ensure restoration of the diverted funds to the purposes of the grant.
 In such case, the Foundation shall withhold further payments until: (1) the diverted funds are in fact recovered or restored; (2) the Foundation has received the grantee's assurances that future diversions will not occur; and (3) the Foundation requires the grantee to take extraordinary precautions to prevent future diversions from occurring.